proc7ts/push-iterator/README.md

 See the full [API Documentation].

-### Push Iterables Construction
+### Push Iterable Construction

-Each of the following functions return a push iterable instance:
+Each of the following functions returns a push iterable instance:

 - `overArray(array)` - Creates a push iterable over elements of array-like structure.
 - `overElementsOf(...iterables)` - Creates a push iterable over elements of other iterables.